hitokiri-mata/katacoda-courses/kubernetes-pipelines/python/step3-bloated-container.md

 Just about anything can be packaged into a container.
-Python application are no exception.
-Many developers have placed their applications in containers.
+Python applications in containers are ideal and many Python developers found this as a convienent way to packager and deliver their applications.
 Here is a simple Dockerfile that describes a very simple packaging.

 ## Bloated Container

-ccat `Dockerfile-bloated`{{execute}}
+`ccat -l dockerfile Dockerfile-bloated`{{execute}}

 Using this definition, build the container image.

-`docker build -t scenario/mountains-bloated:0.0.1 -f Dockerfile-bloated .`
+`docker build -t scenario/mountains-bloated:0.0.1 -f Dockerfile-bloated .`{{execute}}

 When it's done building the container image, run the application.